Participating in All Children - All Families

 Annual Engagement Announcement

 Each year ACAF will celebrate engaged agencies publicly and highlight examples of innovation.
-This recognition occurs throughout the annual cycle in various ways, and a formal announcement is made in May as the year of engagement comes to a close.
+This recognition occurs throughout the annual cycle in various ways, and a formal announcement is made in the summer as the year of engagement comes to a close.